 Pregnancy is often possible during chemo, but it should be avoided because some chemo drugs may cause birth defects.
 Doctors advise women of childbearing age – from the teens through the end of menopause – to use birth control throughout treatment.
 If a woman is pregnant when her cancer is discovered, it may be possible to delay chemo until after the baby is born.
 For a woman who needs treatment sooner, the doctor may suggest starting chemo after the 12th week of pregnancy, when the fetus is beyond the stage of greatest risk.
 In some cases, termination of the pregnancy may be considered.

 Talk to your doctor if you and your partner are considering pregnancy after completing chemo.
-You can also learn more by reading Fertility and Cancer: What Are My Options? online.
+You can also learn more by reading Fertility and Women With Cancer online.
 Or you can call us to have a copy sent to you.

 What about my sex life?

 Some people feel closer than ever to their partners and have an increased desire for sex during treatment.
 Some notice little or no change in their sexual desire and energy level.
 Still others find that their sexual interest declines because of the physical and emotional stresses of having cancer and getting chemo.
 These stresses may include:

 - Worries about changes in how you look

 - Side effects, including tiredness and hormone changes

 A partner’s concerns or fears also can affect the sexual relationship.
 Some may worry that physical intimacy will harm the person who has cancer.
 Others may fear that they might “catch” the cancer or be affected by the drugs.